 - Combine on-program testing with a short “QuaranTeam” period.

-- Limit opportunities for a student to become infected while on program
+- Once clear, limit opportunities for a student or staff member to become infected for the duration of the program.

-While these primary strategies will remain the same, the methods we employ to achieve them will likely change over time, perhaps considerably, based on the availability of vaccination, scientific data, and directives/requirements from airlines or governmental agencies.
+While these primary strategies will remain constant, the methods we employ to achieve them may change over time, with increased availability of vaccination, new scientific data, and directives/requirements from airlines or governmental agencies.

 Answering the difficult questions of “What if”

 Naturally, students and parents want to know how we would respond to a suspected or diagnosed case of COVID-19 on our program.
 Given that most of our programs are mobile, with many run aboard sailing vessels, this isn’t an easy question to answer without examining the full range of possible variables.
 Specifically:

 - Is the individual showing symptoms commonly associated with COVID-19, or is there a positive diagnosis?

 - When is the suspected or diagnosed case occurring?
 Pre-trip, during the onboarding, during, or after the QuaranTeam period?

 - How ill is the individual?
 As we know, many people have limited symptoms or none at all.
 Others are affected more significantly, with some requiring medical care and hospitalization.

 - What’s our geographical location, and, as a result, what medical or emergency response resources are available to us?
 Some locations have better medical facilities than others.
 An additional consideration is the required health protocols of the country in which we are located.